 Alternatively, a carve-in plan leaves all healthcare arrangements under one roof, controlled by a single medical provider.
-In the case of a pharmacy benefits plan that’s carved in, a company’s medical provider holds the PBM contract, handling the benefits and costs while the company remains one step removed.
+In the case of a pharmacy benefits plan that’s carved in, a company’s medical provider holds the PBM contracts, handling the benefits and costs while the company remains one step removed.

-A pharmacy carve-out is when an employer separates, or carves out, their prescription drug benefits from their major medical plan to contract directly with a PBM.
+A pharmacy carve-out is when an employer separates, or carves out, their pharmacy benefits from their major medical plan to contract directly with a PBM.
 Today, many companies, from large Fortune 500s to small and medium-sized businesses, are carving out pharmacy benefits, and for good reason.
 In contrast to a carve-in strategy, carve-out plans give employers better control over pharmacy benefit costs, a crucial consideration as the costs of prescription drugs continue to rise.

 Carve-out plans give employers transparency into their pharmacy benefits, allowing them to have greater understanding and control of spending, negotiate better deals, and ensure the program is performing as promised.
 Contracting directly with a PBM gives employers direct access to the cost of their pharmacy benefits, and the data to evaluate program performance.

 Prescription drug coverage is the single most utilized health care benefit — trending annually at 15 to 25 percent.
 With the cost of prescription drugs rising, the resulting increase in healthcare spending is impacting the bottom line.
-Carved-in employers often feel out of the loop as they can’t access accurate data about their pharmacy benefits spend.
+Carved-in employers often feel out-of-the-loop as they can’t access accurate data about their pharmacy benefits spend.

 Carve-out plans, however, can offer greater transparency and control, both critical components for helping employers and employees manage prescription drug costs.
 They also give employers direct access to PBMs who are knowledgeable about pharmacy benefits.
-With many high-priced prescription drugs, a carve-out plan allows companies to focus attention on managing pharmacy benefits costs separately from the rest of their medical plan.
+With many high-priced prescription drugs, such as new specialty medications, a carve-out plan allows companies to focus attention on managing pharmacy benefits costs separately from the rest of their medical plan.
 In addition, maintaining an effective pharmacy benefits plan keeps patients from shouldering too much of the cost of prescription drugs.